Deep-Perception/challenger-setup/README.md

 ## Configure camera time settings

 Navigate to the time settings page and configure a NTP server if available.
-Otherwise, use custom time and synchronize the camera's time with the browser.
+Otherwise, select custom time and synchronize the camera's time with the browser.
+Note, if the camera does not have a synchronized time, it will fail to connect provide a video stream.
+Please ensure the camera time is valid before proceeding.

 ![Set Axis NTP](assets/axis_ntp.png)